1. Life Note – Introduction

 “Barha Zetta.
 79 years old, Male.”

-“What kind of crime did you commit to be here?”
+“What kind of crime did you commit to being put here?”

 My heart got cold at once.